Bitwise-Forge/mno-toolbox/README.md

 - Credentials live only in your local `.env` and never leave your machine.
 - Everything runs locally; nothing is deployed or shared.
 - Avoid committing `.env` or `.session` data to version control.

+### License

+This project is licensed under the MIT License.
+See `LICENSE` for details.